FabienCoutant/SparkUp/docs/TESTS_EXPLANATIONS.md

         campaignInfo.description = data.description;
         campaignInfo.fundingGoal = data.fundingGoal;
         campaignInfo.deadlineDate = data.deadlineDate;
     }
 ```

-:eight: We are running our code coverage in order to check that we tested every line of our smart contracts with :
+:eight: We run our code coverage in order to check that we tested every line of our smart contracts with :
 `npm run coverage`

-**Thanks to TDD and the code coverage, we are sure to code only what we need and also that what we code has been tested.**
+**Thanks to TDD and the code coverage, we are sure to code only what we need and also that what we code what has already been tested.**